seng438-winter-2022/seng438-a2-StayFrostea/Assignment2-ReportTemplate.md

 ## Discussion of Benefits and Drawbacks of Mocking

 The use of mocking allows for dependencies to be accounted for and abstracted.
-The mocking will allow th user/tester to account for the expected output of DOC classes.
+The mocking will allow the user/tester to account for the expected output of DOC classes.
 The call from the SUT will be to a fake class that has controlled output.
+In our test cases, we ensured that the mocked output of these objects was correctly implemented to ensure only one element was being tested.

 Pros:
-- Allows for removal of dependency on the DOC.
-By doing so, the test can be intepreted to only depend on the functionality of the SUT and it's inner workings.
+- This allows for the removal of dependency on the DOC.
+Specifically, the test can be intepreted to only depend on the functionality of the SUT and its inner workings.
 - Mocks can be a very useful way of organizing code and testing the outgoing related function calls and incoming return value integrations.
 This allows for much better I/O reliability and more extensive testing.

 Cons:
 - This is still an iterative approach which will have many cases.
+- Each iteration requires the proper implementation of a mocked class.
+Tests should not be failing due to the incorrect mocking of objects.
 - If the SUT is simple then this method is easy to implement, however as the number of outgoing calls rise, the size/number of mocks made must also increase which adds complexity to the testing code.
-The stubs as well may grow in size and complexity.
+The stubs may also grow in size and complexity.
 - Overall setting up the tests is more complex and difficult.

 # 4 How the team work/effort was divided and managed